molgenis/molgenis-service-armadillo/docs/upgrade-3-4.md

 wget https://raw.githubusercontent.com/molgenis/molgenis-service-armadillo/v4.x.y/application.template.yml
 ```

-Too see the difference run
+To see the difference run:

 ```bash
 diff --side-by-side /etc/armadillo/application.yml application.template.yml
 ```

-Your output should look like:
+Your output should look like output below.

-Left side column is your settings.
+- Left side column is your settings.
-Right side column is our expected settings.
+- Right side column is our expected settings.

-In the middle some symbols may occur:
+- In the middle some symbols may occur:
   - the `&lt;` means only your settings
   - the `&gt;` means we have a setting (probably added or options)
   - the `|` means both have different values which happens with OICD/oauth settings for sure.

 ```
 armadillo:                            armadillo: